Festivals & Events France Outdoors Provence-Alpes-Côte d'Azur

 This article may contain compensated links.
 Please read disclaimer for more info.

-Do you want to see the most beautiful lavender fields France has to offer?
-Then, head to Provence this summer.
-Nicknamed ‘the blue gold,’ a tour around the lavender fields of Provence is one of the best things to do in France!
+If you are looking for beautiful lavender fields, Provence is the place to go.
+Nicknamed “the blue gold,” a tour around the lavender fields of Provence is one of the best things to do in France!

 If you want to visit the Provence lavender fields, you must plan the trip carefully.
-It is essential to figure out when is the lavender season in Provence, the best places to see lavender in Provence, and the flowering period for each area.
-Because the tour around these lavender fields in France is a very seasonal activity, you will also need to book accommodation, car hire, or guided tours well in advance.
+It is essential to figure out the best places to see lavender in Provence and the flowering period for each area.
+Because the Provence lavender season is short and this is a very popular activity, you will also need to book accommodation, car hire, or guided tours well in advance.

-There are many ways to enjoy the lavender fields in Provence, and this quick guide will give you information and the best tips to plan a memorable trip around them.
-From the must-see Plateau of Valensole to the lavender fields in Vaucluse and the Drôme Provençale, follow our guide!
+There are many ways to enjoy the lavender fields in Provence, France, and this quick guide will give you information and the best tips to plan a memorable trip around them.
+From the must-see Plateau of Valensole to the lavender fields in the Vaucluse and the Drôme Provençale, follow this guide!

 Best Lavender Tours in Provence:

 Looking to travel around Provence independently?
-Click here for the best rental car rates in this area.
+Click here for the best rental car rates in this area and read my best tips for renting a car in France.

 Different Types of Lavender in Provence